JanicsJophles/musica/README.md

 ## 🚨 Issues and Contributions

 - Report issues or request features [here](https://github.com/JanicsJophles/musica/issues).
-- Contributions are welcome!
+- Contributions are super welcome!
 Make sure to fork the repository and create a pull request.

 ## 🎉 Enjoy Your Bot!
 Thank you for using Musica.
 We hope it makes your Discord experience even more enjoyable with seamless integration to Last.fm! 🎧